cyverse/ds-playbooks/README.md

 * docker-compose (CentOS)
 * docker-compose-plugin (Ubuntu)

-Docker Compose needs to be installed on development machines.

-* docker-compose (CentOS)
-* docker-compose-plugin (Ubuntu)

 The following python packages need to be installed on the development machines and Ansible control nodes using `pip`.